Learn something new every day

 More Info... by email

 It does come in different sizes, and the size is important, because it must fit securely to avoid leakage.
-Most external catheters are disposable, although reusable catheters also are made for active men who suffer from incontinence.
-Disposable catheters should not be worn for longer than 24-48 hours.
+Most are disposable, although reusable catheters also are made for active men who suffer from long-term incontinence.
+Experts usually recommend that catheters be worn for no more than 24-48 hours, and they should be disposed of immediately to prevent contamination.

-Other types of external catheters include the adhesive urinary pouch, which is a pouch attached to the base of the penis and primarily is used for those with a retracted penis.
-Another type of external catheter used for a short or retracted penis has an adhesive seal that can be attached to the tip of the glans with a connector that is then attached to a collection system.
+Another popular type or style is designed primarily for men with retracted or compromised penises.
+These typically focus on an adhesive urinary pouch, which is a pouch attached to the base of the penis.
+A related option has an adhesive seal that can be attached to the tip of the glans with a connector that is then attached to a collection system.
 There also is an inflatable catheter, which is simply a retention ring that is inflated to secure the catheter and then deflated to remove it.

-The catheter should be removed daily by soaking the penis with a warm washcloth for 30 seconds.
+The catheter should typically be removed daily by soaking the penis with a warm washcloth for 30 seconds.
 The skin should be inspected so that any problems can be addressed.
-Many men are able to wear an external catheter for 12-72 hours.
+Many men are able to wear an external catheter for 12-72 hours without issue, but proper care and attention can be a good way to prevent potential problems.

 Although the external catheter is a safer option than an internal catheter because there is no tube insertion into the bladder, there still are some common problems that might be experienced.
 There is a slight chance of infection, although there is a smaller incidence than with an internal catheter.
 Skin irritation can be caused because of the friction of the catheter rubbing against the penis.
-There could be a restriction of blood flow to the penis, and penile obstruction also could occur.
+There could be a restriction of blood flow to the penis, particularly with sheaths that are too small, and penile obstruction also could occur.

 How do you determine what size external catheter to use?